gumbarros/exercism-dark-mode/README.md

 - Forces Exercism into dark mode regardless of account status
 - Sets the appropriate `theme-dark` class on `<body>`
-- Persists user preference in `localStorage`
-- Automatically applies on every visit
+- Automatically applies on every visit `theme-dark`, using `MutationObserver` to ensure dark mode is always enabled

 ## Installation